What is rapid prototyping?

 Why the speed of prototyping matters

 The speed at which the prototype can be made can make a big difference in the product development process.
 If it takes several weeks to produce a prototype – possibly using more manual techniques to make the model – then it can be very difficult to quickly iterate in the development process.
 By the time the prototype is made, many decisions are likely locked-in, because it will add another big delay to create another prototype.

 Rapid prototypes are a great way of quickly gaining commitment from others.
-If people are unsure of who something will work or feel, it is possible to get a model quickly made.
-This can help, because while some people are very comfortable with CAD designs, others like to have a physical item that they can feel and interact with.
+If people are unsure of how something will work or feel it is possible to get a model quickly made.
+This can help because while some people are very comfortable with CAD designs, others like to have a physical item that they can feel and interact with.
 Rapid prototyping can help gain the commitment of such individuals.